Jordi2233/Cppmon/README-Blazej.md

 -   Add reset functionality during runtime
 -   Add ability to stop cppmon and restart it
 -   Implement subprocesses
--   Make code more modular
+-   Make code more modular, extend functios to OOP with external moduls and own libraries.
+-   Make script faster with using subprocesses, work better with cpu and ram

 Technologies
 ============